-Henry Armstrong had come so close to accomplishing the feat.
+The great Henry Armstrong had come agonizingly close to accomplishing the feat.
 Latter day legends Alexis Arguello and Roberto Duran had tried and failed.
 But finally, for the very first time, the mountain was conquered: four world titles in four different weight classes.
 And the man who did it was a legend in his own right: The Hit Man.
 The Motor City Cobra.
 Thomas Hearns of Detroit, Michigan.

 Say what you want about Tommy’s career being defined by losses in two of the biggest fights in boxing history against Sugar Ray Leonard and Marvelous Marvin Hagler.
-Fact is, there’s no shame at all in losing to a pair of legends, two of the best to ever lace up the gloves.
+Fact is, there’s no shame at all in losing to a pair of greats, two of the best to ever lace up the gloves.
 Especially the way Tommy did it.
 In both cases he never gave up, never stopped trying, never stopped fighting.
 In both cases he had to be saved from his own courage and will to win, a referee waving his arms as Ray and Marvin breathed sighs of relief, both sporting wounds of war from the lethal fists of The Hit Man.

-It almost happened against Juan Roldan when they clashed for the vacant WBC middleweight title.
+It almost happened against Juan Roldan when they clashed on this day for the vacant WBC middleweight title.
 Hearns — who had previously taken belts at welterweight, super welterweight and light heavyweight — was favoured to add a major milestone to his Hall of Fame career and be the first ever to win four divisional world titles.
 His advantages in height and reach and superior boxing skills were thought to give him a decided advantage.
 But at the opening bell the tough Argentinian, who had given Hagler a rough battle back in ’84 and had stopped Kinchen six months before, stormed out of his corner and forced Tommy into a toe-to-toe slugfest.

-The match was a wild and ferocious war and while Hearns had scored three knockdowns, he had been hurt numerous times himself, and no one would have been shocked if he had hit the floor as well.
-Seconds into round four he almost did.
+Three rounds were in the books and while “The Hit Man” had scored three knockdowns, he had been hurt numerous times himself in this ferocious war and no one would have been shocked if he hit the floor as well.
+And seconds into round four he almost did.
 Roldan caught him flush with a powerful left hook that buckled Tommy’s legs again, the crowd roaring and on its feet as the underdog once more tried to finish him.
-But in fact Hearns still had plenty of fight and was determined to make history while Roldan’s gamble to try and end it then and there was a reckless one.
+But in fact Hearns still had plenty of fight and was determined to make history while Roldan’s gamble to try and end it was a reckless one.
 It was also his last bet of the night.

-How appropriate, how fitting, that a win which set a new record, and further secured the ring immortality of Thomas “Hit Man” Hearns, was not just a thrilling, back-and-forth shoot-out, but a battle that saw Tommy almost fall to defeat.
-Once again “The Motor City Cobra” displayed his awesome power and will to win, but also his vulnerability, and the courage to fight past it and emerge victorious.
+How appropriate, how fitting, that a win which set a new record, and further secured the ring immortality of Thomas Hearns, was also a thrilling, back-and-forth shoot-out in which “The Motor City Cobra” displayed his awesome power and will to win, but also his vulnerability, and the courage to fight past it and emerge victorious.
 Boxing’s first four division king.
 Four world titles in four weight classes.
 A victory which cemented the status of Thomas Hearns as an all-time great.
 But it didn’t come easy.
 And it showed once again why Thomas Hearns will forever be one of the most exciting fighters in boxing history. — Michael Carbert

 Painting of Thomas Hearns by Damien Burton.